 The time frame is based on the launch date of the report for a country or region.

-How often is this reported updated?
+How often is this report updated?

-This report is updated weekly.
+This report is generally updated weekly.

 What does “impressions” mean?